 Raindrops To The End

 And that’s about it in terms of story.
-I haven’t finished the game yet, but I think the there will be a bit more story bits after I finished the last level.
+I haven’t finished the game yet, but I think there will be a bit more story bits after I finished the last level.
 Now, I didn’t expect a grand story from this game.
-Because the stories in the Suicide Guy games was handled in the same way.
+Because the stories in the Suicide Guy games were handled in the same way.
 It’s all about the gameplay in these games.

 Before I talk about the gameplay, I want to mention one thing that I didn’t like about the story.
 In this game, there isn’t a button to skip dialogues.
 When I started playing this game and I read the first dialogue and I wasn’t able to advance, I thought that my Switch froze.
 But, you have a wait for a bit too long in order for the game to advance.
 It sounds like a nitpick, but it would improve the game quite a lot.

-With that said, let’s focus our attention to the gameplay.
+With that said, let’s focus our attention on the gameplay.
 In this game, you go through various levels looking around for these Fairy Tears.
 There is no tutorial in the first level, but a quick look at the controls by pressing the “+” key on the right joycon explains everything you need to know.
 The controls are easy to grasp and understand.

 The goal in each level is to find the tree hidden Fairy Tears and bring them to the three cups at the end of the level.
 If you reach the end of the level without all three tears, you won’t be able to finish the level.
 While the levels are quite linear, to find all three tears, you will have to explore off the main path and look everywhere.

-Whenever you fall of the edge of the level or get hit by an enemy, you respawn at a checkpoint.
+Whenever you fall off the edge of the level or get hit by an enemy, you respawn at a checkpoint.
 Now, at first, I didn’t understand how the checkpoint system worked, but after some experimentation, I think I understand it.
 Let’s say there are 5 checkpoints in a level.
 When you die past the 4th checkpoint, you respawn at checkpoint 4.
 If you die again, you respawn at checkpoint 3, die again -> checkpoint 2.
-So, the punishment of dying is respawning at an earlier checkpoint.
+So, the punishment of death is respawning at an earlier checkpoint.

 In this game, you don’t have hitpoints nor lives.
 So, if you are hit by an enemy, you are dead.
 But, you will never get a game over.
 Speaking about enemies, they die in one hit as well.
 Some will chase after you, others will stand in your way to make certain platforming sections trickier to complete.
 The enemies were a small point of frustration in this game for me, since the attack of your character is so slow, I ran into them quite often.
-Thankfully, you don’t loose your already collected tears whenever you die.
+Thankfully, you don’t lose your already collected tears whenever you die.

 But, there is something that was ever more annoying, and that was the camera.
 You don’t have full control over the camera in this game.
 You can zoom in and out in most places.
-I’m extremely happy for that feature since it made certain platforming sections possible.
+I’m extremely happy about that feature since it made certain platforming sections possible.
 In other sections, the zooming in or out mechanic didn’t work properly or not at all.
 Making some sections extremely tricky, especially when you have trouble seeing depth.